 The following are the twist drill nomenclature, definitions, and functions of the different parts of a drill illustrated in the figure.

-The following are the twist drill elements:
+The following are the twist drill nomenclature:

 1. Axis